Tej-Solution-Pvt-Ltd/Bujau-Rider-Privacy-Policy/README.md

 We may disclose your information to service providers and other third-parties under contract who help with providing you and others our Services on our behalf or other services provided by third-parties via our Services (such as, but not limited to, fraud and spam investigations).
 They are required to secure the data they receive and to use the data for pre-agreed purposes only.

 (b) Legal and Law Enforcement:
-We may disclose your information to law enforcement, governmental agencies, or authorized third-parties, in response to a verified request relating to terror acts, criminal investigations or alleged illegal activity or any other activity that may expose us, you, or any other Bujau Rider user to legal liability.
+We may disclose your information to law enforcement, governmental agencies, or authorized third-parties, in response to a verified request relating to terror acts, criminal investigations or alleged illegal activity or any other activity that may expose us, you, or any other Bujau Rider and Bujau user to legal liability.

 ## Information Collection and Use
 For a better experience, while using our Service, we may require you to provide us with certain personally identifiable information, including but not limited to Personal Information such as Name, Email, Phone Number.
 We collect the minimum information required to achieve the purposes set out in this Policy (see below), and you have the ability to limit such collection, as specified below under “Your Choices”:

 (a) Registration and Account Information: When you use our various Services you voluntarily give us personal information (e.g., name, email, phone number) and you are not anonymous to us.
-That means your name and photo (if you choose to provide them) will be visible to other Bujau Rider users.
-When you install the Bujau Rider App, you’ll also be asked to allow us access your device location.
+That means your name and photo (if you choose to provide them) will be visible to other Bujau Rider and Bujau users.
+When you install the Bujau Rider and Bujau App, you’ll also be asked to allow us access your device location.

-(b) Activity Information: While using the Bujau Rider Services, we may collect your current location with your permission, if you don’t want to provide your current location you can disallow it going through app permission settings i.e. location.
+(b) Activity Information: While using the Bujau Rider and Bujau Services, we may collect your current location with your permission, if you don’t want to provide your current location you can disallow it going through app permission settings i.e. location.

 (c) Device and Location Information: We may also collect your WPS location data – you can choose whether to allow this by changing your geolocation tracking settings.